 An appointment of a Representative may be a standing appointment — that is, the appointment remains valid until it is revoked by the Voting Member that made the appointment.

-The instrument appointing a Proxy Representative may provide for the Chairperson to act as Proxy Representative in the absence of any other appointment or if the person or persons nominated fails or fail to attend the meeting.
+The instrument appointing a Proxy Representative may provide for the Chair to act as Proxy Representative in the absence of any other appointment or if the person or persons nominated fails or fail to attend the meeting.

 If a Representative is appointed to vote on a particular resolution by more than one Voting Member and the instruments appointing the Representative direct the Representative to vote on the resolution in different ways, then the Representative must not vote on a show of hands taken on the resolution.